Crackhead123/gitlearningrepo/README.md

 # gitlearningrepo
-this repo is a part of learning
+this repo is a part of reading